Cycling in the Alps and wondering where to stay?

 The Alps extend over 1,200 kilometres into many countries of Europe including Italy, Austria, Germany and Slovenia.
 They include many extraordinary places to ride, with stunning mountain scenery and famous climbs.
-It’s easy to fall into the trap of thinking the French Alps are the Alps, but that’s not true.
+People often fall into the trap of thinking the French Alps are the Alps, but that’s not true.
 The French Alps are great, but don’t ride there to the exclusion of other Alpine cycling gems!

-In this article, we speak to Martin Baumann from Roadbike Holidays who knows a thing or two about cycling in the Alps.
+In this article, we speak to Martin Baumann from Roadbike Holidays about where to stay in the Alps as a cyclist; there’s not much Martin doesn’t know about cycling in the Alps and places to stay.
 He was a guide in the Alps for many years before helping manage roadbike-holidays.com.
 Now he spends a lot of time visiting their network of partner cycling hotels in the Alps (and trying to squeeze in as much riding as possible while there!).

-Read on to get inspiration for where to head for your cycling holiday in the Alps – and where to stay!
+Read on to get inspiration for where to head for your cycling holiday in the Alps – and places to stay in the Alps.